-Using the categories previously listed and the data within, Aspirus Grand View and the steering committee have identified four major priority areas that impact each of the five Western U.P.
+Using the categories previously listed and the data within, Aspirus Ontonagon and the steering committee have identified four major priority areas that impact each of the five Western U.P.
 Counties and Iron County, WI.

 After multiple meetings, discussions and approval, the priorities were selected by the steering committee on a regional scale.
-The goal being that the member organizations would continue to work together, add members and pool resources, leadership and expertise to develop initiatives that could make an even greater impact on a regional basis than an individual organization might be able to, especially with limited resources.
-Many of the eight counties identified in Michigan and Wisconisn are designated as Medically Underserved Areas.
+The goal being that the member organizations would continue to work together, add members, and pool resources, leadership, and expertise to develop initiatives that could make an even greater impact on a regional basis than an individual organization might be able to, especially with limited resources.
+Much of the eight counties identified in Michigan and Wisconsin are designated as Medically Underserved Areas.

-For the purposes of the Aspirus Grand View CHNA, and to fulfill the requirements set forth by the PPACA, Aspirus Grand View has taken the four overall priorities and will be addressing these needs and looking to make an impact on the future health of our communities.
+For the purposes of the Aspirus Ontonagon CHNA, and to fulfill the requirements set forth by the PPACA, Aspirus Ontonagon has taken the four overall priorities and will be addressing these needs and looking to make an impact on the future of our communities.

 Below are the four major priority areas outlined in the Western Upper Peninsula 2015 Regional Health Assessment and a brief statement defining the impact on the region.
-Following the priority area is an outline of how these priority areas are integrated to support the overall health of the communities that Aspirus Grand View serves.
+Following the priority area is an outline of how these priority areas are integrated to support that overall health of the communities that Aspirus Ontonagon serves.

-1. The Impact of an Aging Population
+1. The Importance of Prevention